John Locke: Slavery and child labour

+Animals

+Locke rejected the Cartesian view that animals are mere automata without consciousness.
+In his Essay Concerning Human Understanding, he argued that animals possess some cognitive faculties, particularly perception and memory, though not abstraction or reasoning in the human sense.
+Locke maintained that perception is present "in some degree, in all sorts of animals", including even oysters and cockles, though he described their sensations as "dull".
+He further held that animals are capable of retaining ideas, but he denied them the capacity for forming abstract or general ideas, which he regarded as a defining feature of human cognition.

+Locke used these observations to challenge Descartes's animal machine doctrine and to support the possibility that matter could think, if God so willed.
+This hypothesis, that God might superadd thought to matter, allowed Locke to argue that mental faculties could be distributed in varying degrees among animals and humans.
+Locke sometimes used these arguments rhetorically against theological opponents, but was cautious about committing to the immateriality or immortality of animal souls.
+Instead, he suggested that attributing mental faculties to animals did not necessitate belief in their immortality, thereby avoiding the theological implications Descartes sought to escape by denying animal sentience altogether.

 Government

 Locke's political theory was founded upon that of social contract.
 Unlike Thomas Hobbes, Locke believed that human nature is characterised by reason and tolerance.
-Like Hobbes, however, Locke believed that human nature allows people to be selfish.
+Like Hobbes, Locke believed that human nature allows people to be selfish.
 This is apparent with the introduction of currency.
-In a natural state, all people were equal and independent, and everyone had a natural right to defend his "life, health, liberty, or possessions".
+In a natural state, all people were equal and independent, and everyone had a natural right to defend their "life, health, liberty, or possessions".
 Most scholars trace the phrase "Life, Liberty and the pursuit of Happiness" in the American Declaration of Independence to Locke's theory of rights, although other origins have been suggested.

 Like Hobbes, Locke assumed that the sole right to defend in the state of nature was not enough, so people established a civil society to resolve conflicts in a civil way with help from government in a state of society.
-However, Locke never refers to Hobbes by name and may instead have been responding to other writers of the day.
+But Locke never refers to Hobbes by name and may instead have been responding to other writers of the day.
 Locke also advocated governmental separation of powers and believed that revolution is not only a right but an obligation in some circumstances.
-These ideas would come to have profound influence on the Declaration of Independence and the Constitution of the United States.
+These ideas had a profound influence on the Declaration of Independence and the Constitution of the United States.